infinum/ios-infinum-assignment/README.md

  * Login
  * Home
  * Details
- * Write a review
- * Profile details

 You can find a description for every screen [here](SCREENS.md).

 ## About the app

 TV Shows is a simple app that helps you keep track of shows you watched.
 You can login with it, and see every TV show in a list, including their details and their reviews with ratings.
-It also provides a way for adding a new review with rating for a TV show.

 App design is hosted on Figma [here](https://www.figma.com/file/lnQPlX7RTX8Fqr31FOKEde/tv_shows_ios_2021).
 If you are not familiar with the Figma, there are exported icons, images and screens in the `Design` folder.
 You don't have to replicate the design in a pixel, but try to make it as similar as possible.